Ongoing Research Case Study:

 For each project, we designed a unique session structure based on the research questions and goals.
 In one project, we used a long interview about network visibility, culminating in a 10-15 minute feedback session about a static prototype — an example of a tool to help increase network visibility for security strategists.

-Many of the sessions we designed were fully interview-style or sometimes involved asking the participant to screen share or give personal examples.
+Many sessions we designed were fully interview-style or sometimes involved asking the participant to screen share or give personal examples.
 This came into play particularly when the goal of the project is to gain knowledge about an industry trend or learn more about a potential target audience’s pain points.
 Sometimes we recruited non-customers to help us better understand the competitive landscape and get a sense of users’ expectations when using a certain category of software.

 * * *